Ranbut/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
-A video downloader for youtube using Python
+A video downloader for youtube with GUI using Python

 This project used: